emdobrin/reactor-user-docs/extension-reference/mobile/build-your-own-extension/events/identity/events-dispatched-by-the-identity-service.md

 ## Identity Response Identity

-This event is a response from the Identity extension to the public API callbacks.

-This event will be generated in response to an Identity Request Identity event when:
+This event is a response from the Identity extension to the public API callbacks and it will be generated in response to an Identity Request Identity event when:

 - retrieving the Experience Cloud ID (MID)
 - retrieving the custom visitor identifiers